abejarcher/Projects/README.md

-# Welcome to My GitHub Portfolio
+# Welcome to My GitHub Projects Repository

 ## About This Repository
 This GitHub serves as a collection of my past work, including projects I've completed for school and personal endeavors.
 It showcases my growth as a developer, my interests in various technologies, and my problem-solving skills.